Batches

 - The step’s sequence number, name, and assigned work center

-Pending,In progress,Complete, orSkipped - Optionally, an actual temperature reading (°F) and gravity reading at completion — these flow into the COA
+- Optionally, an actual temperature reading (°F) and gravity reading at completion — these flow into the COA

 - The user who completed the task and when

-Tasks unblock in sequence; you cannot start step 5 until steps 1–4 are complete (or explicitly skipped with a reason).
+Tasks unblock in sequence.
+You cannot start step 5 until steps 1–4 are complete (or explicitly skipped with a reason).

 Consumption records (lot genealogy)

-ingredient_lots) - The product
+- The consumed lot and product

 - An optional note for deviation context